codatio/codat-docs/docs/smb-help-hub/overview.md

 import Clients from '@components/global/Clients'

-**Codat** helps other software programs talk to each other.

-Your financial services provider uses Codat to view or modify your business data quickly and securely to deliver the services they offer you.
-Whether it's your accounting platform, your point of sale (POS), or your bank account, Codat plugs in to the tools your business uses.
+The world’s largest financial services providers and software companies trust **Codat** to enable you to securely share your business data with them.
+Your provider then uses this data to deliver their services to you.

+Over 250,000 of their small business customers have connected their data secured by Codat.

-Our **Business Help Hub** is here to help you confidently share your data with your financial service provider, no matter which software you use, and learn more about what we do.
+Our **Business Help Hub** is here to assist you to successfully share your data with your financial service provider, no matter which software you use, answer common questions, and learn more about what we do.

-Codat is trusted by the world’s largest financial institutions and software companies.
-Over 100,000 of their small business customers have connected their data secured by Codat.

 <Clients
   clients={[
     {
         name: "Zettle",
         path: "/img/clients/zettle.png",
+    },
+    {
+        name: "J.P.
+Morgan",
+        path: "/img/clients/jp-morgan.png",
     },
     {
         name: "Capchase",